aligurbuz/laravel-api/README.md

 For example, let's say you have a table called addresses.
 Any of these addresses are default.
 If the user then sends another address is_default = 1.
 Other addresses will be set to zero automatically.

+Unless you remove this method from the ClientSupport class, all your tables that can work with the same logic will be subject to this rule.
+You can customize your system by developing similar methods (provided you use the ensureColumnExists method).